 United States Sentencing Guidelines

-What You Need to Know from Our Beverly Hills Federal Criminal Defense Attorney
+What You Need to Know from Our Los Angeles Federal Criminal Defense Attorney

 Prior to 1987, while serving on the Federal Indigent Criminal Defense Panel in the United States District Court for the Central District of California in Los Angeles, California, every Monday morning was “Arraignment Day.”
 Joe Shemaria was one of 36 elite criminal defense lawyers selected to serve on the panel of the largest federal district court in the United States.
 Each Monday morning was interesting as all defendants anxiously awaited what judge would be drawn at random out of the hopper by the designated clerk.